 A few fun facts about Gene are that he shares a home with his wife and two Chihuahua’s, Skippy and Rosie, he has been playing the guitar for 20 years and he is a fan of all Science Fiction.

-Marty joined VPP in 2021 as the Vice President of Operations.
+Marty is the Senior Vice President of Operations at VPP.
 Working within the Operations team, Marty will help provide tactical and strategic operational support and be a partner to our hospitals.

 Before joining VPP, Marty spent the last several years working in veterinary operations leadership roles at Innovetive Petcare and National Veterinary Associates (NVA).
 Marty has also worked in human healthcare for an urgent care company and management consulting with The Boston Consulting Group.